Part V – Multiple Provider Episodes

 - MPEs are intended to apply to patients who see multiple prescribers in an attempt to obtain more medication than a single provider would provide.
 If a patient sees multiple providers but doesn’t overlap the prescriptions then it doesn’t really matter, at least according to the intent of this metric.
 Note that as an emergency physician, I often see patients who have little option in who they see for care and the vast majority of these patients (my patients) are not simply “shopping” around (again, I really don’t like this term).

 - MPEs are counted over a period of time, sometimes for a year.
 There is an obvious time component that matters here as a year can be a long time.
-For instance, if patient A saw four different doctors in January and then a single doctor for the next 11 months and patient B saw one prescriber from January to November and then four new prescribers in December, they have both met the same MPE criteria, but they are obviously in markedly different situations (from the viewpoint of December looking backwards).
+For instance, if patient A saw four different doctors in January and then a single doctor for the next 11 months and patient B saw one prescriber from January to November and then four new prescribers in December, they have both met the same MPE criteria, but they are obviously in markedly different situations (from the viewpoint of December looking backward).

 Summary of the above: